Solo Travel in Croatia

-Sharing borders with Slovenia, Hungary, Serbia, Montenegro, and Bosnia and Herzegovina, Croatia is part of former Yugoslavia and declared independence in 1991 causing the Croatian conflict which lasted until 1995.
+Sharing borders with Slovenia, Hungary, Serbia, Montenegro, and Bosnia and Herzegovina, Croatia is part of former Yugoslavia.
+The country declared independence in 1991 causing the Croatian conflict which lasted until 1995.
 Nowadays this peaceful country attracts those who come for its dramatic coastline, Renaissance walled towns and of course, its Croatian charm.

-Known as the ‘pearl of the Adriatic,’ the City of Dubrovnik is a UNESCO World Heritage Site and its timeless beauty makes it a mecca for history lovers.
+Known as the ‘Pearl of the Adriatic,’ the City of Dubrovnik is a UNESCO World Heritage Site and its timeless beauty makes it a mecca for history lovers.
 Once a great trading hub, the city is now one of the biggest tourist destinations in the Mediterranean city with outside cafes and a quaint marina.
+One of the main draws to Dubrovnik are the Game of Thrones locations.
+Movie GatGs will recognise many of the settings in this city which starred in the popular series.

-Exploring is the key here and if you love meandering around a gorgeous old town through secret alleyways then Dubrovnik is the place to get lost or just enjoy some seafood and people watch.
-The city walls are one of the best preserved in Europe making it an ideal background for the Game of Thrones scenes which were filmed here.
 Learn more about the city’s past with a scenic cable car ride and a visit to the war museum.
-Looking out at one of the most iconic images of Croatia, it’s hard to believe that this was once a town that had been bombed only 24 years before.
+Looking out at one of the most iconic images of Croatia, it’s hard to believe that this was once a town that had been bombed less than thirty years before.

-If tranquility and stunning waterfalls are on your solo bucket list then the Plitvice Lakes has to be visited.
-Known for lakes, alpine forests and heavenly waterfalls, it has some of Europe’s oldest woodlands and was once called “the devil’s gardens,” because of its dense forests.
-Today you’ll find well sign-posted hiking trails lead you through this stunning landscape and its turquoise-coloured lakes.
+For nature GatGs the tranquility of the Plitvice Lakes are hard to beat.
+Known for its lakes, alpine forests and heavenly waterfalls, it has some of Europe’s oldest woodlands and was once called “the devil’s gardens,” because of its dense forests.
+Well sign-posted hiking trails lead you through this stunning landscape and its turquoise-coloured lakes.
 You could easily spend a whole day here losing yourself within its natural beauty.

-Croatia has made quite a name for itself on the festival scene.
+For festival GatGs, Croatia has made quite a name for itself on the festival scene.
 You'll find festivals throughout the country and islands.
 Visit in the summer and you’ll be dancing to world class DJs in your flip flops.
 Hvar is a mecca for partygoers and has some of the best nightlife in Croatia.
-There is even a party island with an exclusive nightclub for those who want to take the water ferry across.
-Taste some of the country’s best wine at Stari Grad, on the northern side of Hvar, and one of the oldest towns in Europe.
+There is even a tiny party island with an exclusive nightclub that you have to take the ferry to.

-Having a 3000 year history means that Zadar is a city rich in heritage with plenty of ancient history to lose yourself in amongst pastel coloured buildings.
+Zadar is a city rich in heritage with a history that dates back 3000 years.
 Marble streets gleam back at you as you wander past Roman ruins, ancient monuments and archaeological gems from the Renaissance and Medieval times.
 It is also home to the Sea Organ, a unique piece of architecture that plays as the waves come in, and the Monument of the Sun which lights up after dusk.

 Rovinj is a little gem which many people miss off their Croatia itinerary.
-On the west coast of the Istrian peninsula, this charming fishing port has a bit of an Italian feel to it.
+This charming fishing port on the west coast of the Istrian peninsula, has an Italian flair.
 It was once of the most important towns in Istria under the Republic of Venice and is now a romantic Mediterranean town.
 But you don’t need a partner to visit this small coastal city, just yourself and your sense of adventure will do.

 Split is the gateway to the islands and where most of the sailing trips depart from but there is another reason for visiting Croatia’s second largest city.
 Diocletian’s Palace is one of the most impressive Roman ruins in the world and this ancient fortress now forms the old town of Split.
 Inside you’ll find cafes, shops and bar-hoppers amongst the few thousand residents who live within the UNESCO-protected remains.